ARS-SWRC/swrc_photoscan_ua_hpc/ua_hpc_singularity_metashape.md

 - Storm is a high-performance node with a significant amount of RAM (1.4 TB) and storage.
-- Access to graphical interface (windows-like)
+- Access to graphical interface (windows-like),
-- Storm has the operating system RedHat 7.6 Linux installed, this is relevant because a lot of the HPC systems use the same or similar OS, therefore, it helps with the interaction (terminal and X-window systems)
+- Storm has the operating system RedHat 7.6 Linux installed, this is relevant because a lot of the HPC systems use the same or similar OS, therefore, it helps with the interaction (terminal and X-window systems),
 - Regarding X-window system, this might be the most important reason on using Storm.
-A lot of the interaction with the HPC requires having the X-system installed in the host computer.
+A lot of the interaction with the HPC requires having the X-system installed in the host computer,
-- Finally, Storm could be an option to keep projects centralized, which might be important when you need to deal with several of them.
+- Finally, Storm could be an option to keep projects centralized.

 ### 2. Login to your Storm account